O'Lawlor

-O'Lawlor also known as Lawlor, Lawler, and Lalor is an Irish surname belonging to one of the Seven Septs of Laois.
+O'Lawlor also known as Lawlor, Lawler, and Lalor is an Irish surname belonging to one of the Seven Septs of County Laois.
+According to historian C. Thomas Cairney, the O'Lawlors in Ireland were one of the chiefly families of the Loígis tribe who in turn came from the Cruthin tribe who were the first Celts to settle in Ireland from between 800 and 500 BC.

 The Gaelic family name now most frequently found in English as Lawlor was Ó Leathlobhair.
 The earliest historical record now extant tells us that Lethlobar was a king of Ulaid who died in 871 AD.
 Ancient kings of Dál Riata and Ulaid and the Ulster family of Lawlors followed.

 After the 10th century, the annals do not continue the story of this particular sept, but a family of the same name did rise to prominence in the Irish midlands.
 They were one of the "Seven Septs of Laois" and were kinsmen of the O'Mores.
 Their clan lands surrounded the famous Rock of Dunamase in County Laois (formerly spelled Laoighis or Leix) within the province of Leinster.
 Their family seat was Dysart Enos where they held sway until the time of Queen Elizabeth I and English colonization in the region.

 As punishment for their courageous battles to protect their religious faith and national independence, the Lawlor chieftains who survived the infamous Massacre of Mullaghmast in 1577 were, with the O'More, dispossessed of their property and forced to settle in County Kerry where some descendants remain.
 County Laois was renamed Queen's County by the English during their occupation.
 Still, many Lawlor clansmen managed to remain in the homeland of their ancestors and survive the Elizabethan, Cromwellian and Williamite Wars.
 In 1922, the name County Laois was restored.
 Today, the greatest number of Lawlors appear in County Laois and lands eastward.